Myra McQueen: Characterisation

+In addition to darker material, the character was written comedically.
+The Hollyoaks website recognised that Myra is "always first on her feet for a good night out and a spot of karaoke".
+Barber-Lane enjoyed the comic material and found it different to some of her earlier material.
+She described her character's personality saying: "She can be quite serious, she can be selfish, she can be loving and giving, she can be ridiculously stupid and she can be amazingly clever - all at the same time!
+What a woman!"
+Further comic material was devised for Myra in 2011 through the introduction of the Savage family as Myra develops a relationship with Dirk Savage (David Kennedy).

 The character has had numerous failed relationships in her life with the fathers of her children, Martin, Billy, Marvin and Ricky.
 Barber-Lane described Myra's relationships stating: "She's always fallen for the bad guy, the ones that aren't good for her.
 They're the ones who give her a challenge along with a bit of fun and excitement.
 She always believes in true love, though.
 That's why she constantly gets hurt".
 Barber-Lane went on to express her interest in introducing one of the fathers of her children, saying: "I'd love for one of the kids' dads to come back, I really would.
 We've seen one of them already [...] but there was no interaction with Myra".

+Myra has had different styles throughout her tenure.
+When she first joined the show, the costume department dressed her in a ribbed vest top, heavy jewellery and double denim.
+Myra often dresses younger than she is, opting to wear clothes that do not suit her and are too tight.
+Barber-Lane called it "another level of casual chic".
+In 2015, the costume department redesigned Myra's style to reflect her relationship with younger man Diego Salvador Martinez Hernandez De La Cruz (Juan Pablo Yepez).
+She was dressed in rah-rah skirts, blonde hair extensions and Crocs, which she wears with socks to avoid her toenails being caught.
+Barber-Lane described the skirts and hair extensions as "horrendous but hilarious!"